wattsUpJaz/100-days-of-code/log.md

 **Today's Progress**: The turn-off filtering on import equivalent is now in Project Settings > Default Texture Filter, and setting it to Nearest.
 Tilesets still flicker once in awhile though.
 I think [this github issue](https://github.com/godotengine/godot/issues/55006) is the one I'm running into.
 Recreated the tileset and started working on updating the character.
 Added spell assets.

 **Thoughts**: Art made me mad today.
 It's so difficult making art that lives up to the standard you have in your head.
 I fell waaaayyy short today.
 Oh well.

+### Day 27: Tuesday - October 11, 2022

+**Today's Progress**: Fought with art again.
+Fixed the above github issue by making the tiles 1 pixel smaller than they are on the atlas so that there's a 1 px margin around.
+From the issue it seemed like the flicker was being caused by the engine needing to sample from outside the tile area.
+Giving the tile a buffer seemed to fix it.

+Recreated the main character and witch house.
+Fought with y sort and the tilemap.
+I can not figure out how to make them work together without adding the player as a child of the tilemap.
+I ended up following [this reddit thread](https://www.reddit.com/r/godot/comments/vg5xfn/how_does_ysort_work_in_godot_4/).

+Added mouth to house.
+Added trees.

+**Thoughts**: Figuring out how to make a world look full is really hard.
+So far I feel like I'm failing pretty thoroughly at it.
+I'm starting to get really worried that I'm not going to be able to make this game fun in the amount of time I have.
+I'm worried that for it to be fun will require lots of content, and I just don't have time to make a bunch of content.
+I think I need to really plan out my next steps a lot tomorrow.